'Netflix Effect' lifts Korean content but market control worries grow

 But while Korean shows are hugely popular on Netflix, with 60 per cent of global users watching at least one title last year, calls are growing for the government to support locally funded projects and secure the rights for content.

-The government last week announced plans to provide 500 billion won ($390.09 million) to help local streaming platforms compete with global rivals such as Netflix amid soaring production costs.
+The government last week announced plans to provide 500 billion won (US$390.09 million) to help local streaming platforms compete with global rivals such as Netflix amid soaring production costs.

 "The media and content industry will thrive when various platforms compete instead of being dominated by only a few, which will benefit both creators and consumers," said Heo Seung, public affairs director at South Korean streaming platform Watcha.

-South Korea exported $13 billion worth of content in 2022 including video games, music and broadcasting, according to the Korea Economic Research Institute, eclipsing electric vehicle and rechargeable battery shipments.
+South Korea exported US$13 billion worth of content in 2022 including video games, music and broadcasting, according to the Korea Economic Research Institute, eclipsing electric vehicle and rechargeable battery shipments.

 The "Netflix Effect", a term coined for the phenomenon that launches actors and directors from obscurity to instant stardom when their shows appear on the platform, is a part of South Korea's success.

-Against this backdrop, President Yoon Suk Youl welcomed Netflix’s $2.5 billion investment as a "big opportunity" for both South Korea and the U.S. streaming giant.
+Against this backdrop, President Yoon Suk-yeol welcomed Netflix’s US$2.5 billion investment as a "big opportunity" for both South Korea and the US streaming giant.

 Netflix's market weight in South Korea dwarfs that of local platforms such as Tving, Wavve and Watcha.